Paul A. Quaranto, JR., MBA, LLIF

 Under his leadership, Boston Mutual Life has achieved solid financial results and positioned itself for future success as a niche provider in the individual and workplace insurance markets.

 In January 2012, Mr. Quaranto became President and Chief Operating Officer of the company.
 Continuing to serve as President, he was appointed Chief Executive Officer in May 2014 and appointed Chairman of the Board of Directors in April 2016.
-He is only the seventh president in the company’s 125-year history.
+He is only the seventh president in the company’s 128-year history.

 Prior to being named President, he served as Vice President of Group Insurance for seventeen years, where he had top and bottom line responsibility for the division.
-He began his tenure at Boston Mutual as a group sales manager.
+He began his tenure at Boston Mutual Life as a group sales manager.

 Mr. Quaranto holds a bachelor’s degree in administrative science from Colby College and a master’s degree in business administration from Anna Maria College.
-He is also a fellow of the LIMRA Leadership Institute.
+He is also a Fellow of the LIMRA Leadership Institute.

 JOHN J. COOK, JR